Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

-The effects of the proposed blur skip process are shown in Table~\ref{table:exp_kernel_skip}.
-Since the quality of the estimated kernel is high enough (e.g., above 50 dB in PSNR), our kernel skip should have the potential to support the segmentation task.
+{\bf Effects of Blur Skip:} The effects of the proposed blur skip process are shown in Table~\ref{table:exp_kernel_skip}.
+Since the quality of the estimated kernel is high enough (e.g., above 50 dB in PSNR), our blur skip should have the potential to support the segmentation task.
 While the single usage of the blur skip cannot work well for all metrics, the blur skip used with $w^{F}$ improves HD95 and AHD95.
 The typical examples are shown in Fig.~\ref{fig:blur_skip_effect}.
-While the results without the blur skip are much inferior to their ground truths, the blur skip can improve the performance, as shown in the rightmost image in Fig.~\ref{fig:blur_skip_effect}.
+While the results without the blur skip are much inferior to their GTs, the blur skip can improve the performance, as shown in the rightmost image in Fig.~\ref{fig:blur_skip_effect}.